-Start by checking with a few brokerage firms that are active where the land is located to see if the land you want to buy is listed.
+Start by checking with a few brokerage firms that are active where the land is located to see whether the land you want to buy happens to be listed.
 (You'll likely find this information on their website.)

 You can also work backwards from the estimated current market value of nearby houses, if that's the only information that's available to you.
 As a general rule, the value of the land is 25% to 30% of the value of the house, depending on the town in which the house is located.

 Most owners are flattered when people express interest in buying their homes or land, even if they have no present intention of selling.
 Thus you needn't be diffident about approaching a landowner.
 You never know: your letter or telephone call might nudge an ambivalent owner toward becoming a seller.